Page last updated on 8/27/2020

 Telehealth (Telemedicine) Appointments

 Telehealth (telemedicine) visits are covered just like other medically necessary office visits.
 They are for patients needing routine care for chronic or general health conditions, including behavioral health.
 Visits are primarily scheduled between patients and healthcare providers who already have an established relationship.
-During the current state of emergency in Ohio, Medical Mutual is waiving the requirement that telehealth (telemedicine) visits have a visual encounter.
-Therefore, telephonic visits, in addition to web or app, will be covered at this time.
+Through December 31, 2020, Medical Mutual is waiving the requirement that telehealth (telemedicine) visits have a visual encounter.
+Therefore, telephonic visits, in addition to web or app, will be covered.

-Also during this time, Medical Mutual will allow occupational and physical therapy, as well as speech pathology and applied behavioral analysis (ABA), visits to be conducted via telehealth (telemedicine) when audio and visual encounters are included.
+Also through December 31, 2020, Medical Mutual will allow occupational and physical therapy, as well as speech pathology and applied behavioral analysis (ABA), visits to be conducted via telehealth (telemedicine) when audio and visual encounters are included.
 Telephonic-only visits will NOT be covered.
 Chiropractic services are NOT included.
 Services performed by home health agencies are NOT included.

 For members covered by self-funded plans, benefits may be different, and you should verify your coverage.
 If you have questions about your plan’s telehealth (telemedicine) coverage, check your benefit documents by logging in to My Health Plan or call Medical Mutual Customer Care using the phone number listed on your ID card.